samar1h/one-page/README.md

 ![9](/screenshots/9.png)

 ### Feedback and Support:
-We value your feedback!
-Please feel free to reach out to us by posting issues or pull requests.
+To report issues or suggest improvements, please submit an issue or pull request.